 has a hugely positive effect on us physically, emotionally, mentally and spiritually.
 By addressing your sexual issues,

 you'll find that the whole of life improves.

-The clinic is absolutely LGBTQIA positive and welcome clients of all sexual orientations and interests.
+The clinic is LGBTQIA positive and we welcome clients of all sexual orientations and preferences.